Lou Reed: Death, legacy, and honors

 Reed's estate was valued at $30 million, $20 million of which accrued after his death.
 He left everything to his wife and his sister.

 Reed's induction into the Rock and Roll Hall of Fame as a solo artist was announced on December 16, 2014.
 He was inducted by Patti Smith at a ceremony in Cleveland on April 18, 2015.
 In 2017, Lou Reed: A Life was published by the Rolling Stone critic Anthony DeCurtis.

 Asteroid 270553 Loureed, discovered by Maik Meyer at Palomar Observatory in 2002, was named in his honor.
 The official was published by the Minor Planet Center on June 2, 2015 (M.P.C.
 94391).
 A spider discovered in Spain, in 2019, was named Loureedia in his honor.
 It has a velvet body and lives underground.

 An archive of his letters and other personal effects was donated to the New York Public Library for the Performing Arts, where it can be viewed by members of the public.
-In June 2022, the Library for the Performing Arts at Lincoln Center hosted the "Lou Reed: Caught Between the Twisted Stars", the first exhibition drawn from Reed's archive.
+In June 2022, the Library for the Performing Arts at Lincoln Center hosted Lou Reed: Caught Between the Twisted Stars, the first exhibition drawn from Reed's archive.

 In 2015, writer Howard Sounes, in the unofficial biography Notes From The Velvet Underground and in interviews, said many of Reed's intimates referred to him as "a prick—[...] that exact word, independently of each other".
-Sounes described Reed as misogynistic and violent toward women he was in relationships with; as having called Donna Summer a racial slur and sometimes using that word in conversation "to project a bad boy image"; and as referring to (his fellow Jew) Bob Dylan as "a pretentious kike".
+Sounes described Reed as misogynistic and violent toward women he was in relationships with; as having called Donna Summer a "nigger" and sometimes using that word in conversation "to project a bad boy image"; and as referring to Bob Dylan as "a pretentious kike".

 In 2023, Rolling Stone ranked Reed at number 107 on its list of the 200 Greatest Singers of All Time.

 In 2023, Laurie Anderson edited The Art of the Straight Line: My Tai Chi.
 The critically acclaimed book covers Reed's deep love and commitment to tai chi and meditation, as told by Reed and his friends and family.

 Posthumous release

-In June 2022, Lou Reed Archive Series was announced by Light in the Attic Records with Laurie Anderson.
+In June 2022, the Lou Reed Archive Series was announced by Light in the Attic Records with Laurie Anderson.
 The collection has released previously unreleased material with an album called Words & Music, May 1965, along with a reissue of his final solo studio album Hudson River Wind Meditations.

 Artistry

+Lou Reed is recognized as an art rock legend and a major glam rock pioneer; he was also very influential in the development of punk rock and has been called the "Godfather of Punk" on several occasions.
+Reed also explored other sonorities such as jazz-infused rock, noise music, pop rock, and hard rock.

-Reed's songwriting style has been described as "unusually literate" and often contained themes considered to be transgressive during the 1960s, namely drugs and sex.
+Reed's songwriting style has been described as "unusually literate" and often contained themes considered to be transgressive.
 Reed was heavily influenced by literature and poetry, and strived to apply creative autonomy allowed in literature to rock music.
-He was known for the noisy nature of his lead guitar style.